Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 • Global Standard-Setter: Encourages the global adoption of carbon pricing and emissions accounting.

-• Fair Competition: Protects EU industries committed to decarbonisation.
+• Fair Competition: Protects EU industries committed to decarbonisation and creates a level playing field for all businesses.

 Challenges: